 So far, I think we can all agree that 2020 has been a dumpster fire of a year—and if you're anything like me, sticking to a skincare routine has been a struggle.

 First, a quick update on how I'm approaching my skin right now, and then we'll dive into the juicy product details!

-My Summer Skincare Goals
+My Summer 2020 Skincare Routine